The Program: Daily Life on Atkins

-- Plan ahead.
 If you have to be up with the dawn to get everyone out of the house, prepare a low-carb breakfast for yourself the night before and either eat it before you go or take it with you.
+If you only have a couple minutes, pop a delicious Atkins frozen breakfast in the microwave.
 Don’t leave home empty handed or with an empty stomach.

-- Eat properly.
 The following foods will keep you satisfied and able to resist temptation.
-Those with an ‡ are suitable only after Induction:
+Those marked with an ‡ are suitable only after Induction:

 - Are you done with "diets"?
 Ready for a permanent